jrpatterson79/jrpatterson79.github.io/research.md

     <header>
     <h4>The Energy Transition</h4>
     </header>
-    <p>The subsurface will play a critical role in the transition to a net-zero carbon economy.</p>
+    <p>The subsurface will play a critical role in the transition to a net-zero carbon economy.
+Geothermal energy is one critical component </p>

       <dd>Patterson, Jeremy R. & Cardiff, M. 2023. <a href="/assets/pubs/gw_2023.pdf" download> Can Simple Analytical Models Capture Complex Fracture Hydraulics?
 Oscillatory Flow Tests Suggest Not.
 Groundwater</a></dd>